aslepyan/CompressiveTactileSubsampling/README.md

 ## Applications
 With the proposed sampling modes, reconstruction using a learned dictionary, and SRC, we have designed and conducted several experiments to investigate their feasibility and accuracy.
 Here, we explain the folders for these experiments.

-### Generalizability
-The folder `code\reconstruction` is also for the application of reconstruction of collected subsampled tactile data from objects that are not used to train a learned dictionary.
-Firstly, collect some subsampled tactile images of your daily objects (e.g. keys or toothbrushes) by using the file `SubsamplingControl.m` explained above.
-Then, with the trained dictionary, recover the subsampled images using the above file `dictRecovery1.m`.
-Last, run `genReconAccPlot.m` to calculate the accuracies of the reconstructed images and plot some relevant figures shown in the paper.
-To prove the generalizability of our methods, the objects used to do the subsampling have NOT been used to train the learned dictionary for subsampled image recovery.
-Notice that the code responsible for the reconstruction of subsampled images allows the reconstruction of simulated images, which are raw subsampled images with horizontal or vertical locomotion.
-* The file `genReconAccPlot.m` calculates the accuracies of the reconstructed images and plots some relevant figures.

 ### Projectile
 The folder `code\projectile` is for the application of fast detection of a tennis ball (as a projectile) onto the sensor.
 Firstly, you can directly use our data, or you need to collect the tactile images of the bouncing tennis ball by using the file `SubsamplingControl.m` with the binary subsampling mode.
 Then, run each section of `projectileAnalysis.m` to process the projectile's subsampled data and plot the figures shown in the paper.